s0s1-team/ctf/rhme3/full_compromise.md

     arm-none-eabi-objcopy -I ihex --output-target=binary code00.hex code00.bin

-I'm always wanted to try *radiff2* tool in action and this was quite good time for this, but when I compared two binaries my result was far from expected(
-Next idea was that malicious code shoul bring sowe extra functions, and I decided to count **ret** opcode in all binaries, but all binaries had exactly same number of returns - 154.
+I'm always wanted to try *radiff2* tool in action and this was quite good time for this, but when I compared two binaries my result was far from expected(.
+Next idea was that malicious code should bring some extra functions, and I decided to count **ret** opcode in all binaries, but all binaries had exactly same number of returns - 154.
 Ok maybe malicious code is injected directly inside of some function.
-I decided to roughly split samples on individual functions using **ret** opcode as separator, strip all absolute adresses from opcode and save it indivual subfolders:
+I decided to roughly split samples on individual functions using **ret** opcode as separator, strip all absolute addresses from opcode and save it individual subfolders:

 ```python
 def strip_args(f,data_start):